-ADDITIONAL INFORMATION ABOUT THE FUND'S PRINCIPAL RISKS
+ADDITIONAL INFORMATION ABOUT THE FUND'S PRINCIPAL INVESTMENT RISKS

-The following information is in addition to, and should be read along with, the description of the Fund's principal investment risks in the sections titled "Fund Summary-Principal Risks" above.
+The following information is in addition to, and should be read along with, the description of the Fund's principal investment risks in the sections titled "Fund Summary-Principal Investment Risks" above.

 Large-Capitalization Companies Risk.
 Large-capitalization companies may trail the returns of the overall stock market.
 Large-capitalization stocks tend to go through cycles of doing better - or worse - than the stock market in general.
 These periods have, in the past, lasted for as long as several years.
-Larger, more established companies may be slow to respond to challenges and may grow more slowly than smaller companies.